WhisperingChaos/costshare.source.sh/README.md

 - a required vendor table in CSV format which defines one or more rows defining a vendor name and the percentage to be paid by one of the parties and
 - an optional purchase exclusionary table which discards one or more specific pruchase that would otherwize be included by the vendor table.

-Given these inputs, the component will apportion the cost/reimbursement between two parties.
+Given these inputs, the component will apportion a purchase's cost/reimbursement between two parties.
 ## ToC
 [API Index](#api-index)
 [API](#api)